Los Angeles Herald Examiner

 The Los Angeles Herald Examiner was a major Los Angeles daily newspaper, published in the afternoon from Monday to Friday and in the morning on Saturdays and Sundays.
 It was part of the Hearst syndicate.
-It was formed when the afternoon Herald-Express and the morning Los Angeles Examiner, both of which were published there since the turn of the 20th century, merged in 1962.
+It was formed when the afternoon Herald-Express and the morning Los Angeles Examiner, both of which had been published there since the turn of the 20th century, merged in 1962.

 For a few years after the merger, the Los Angeles Herald Examiner had the largest afternoon-newspaper circulation in the US.
 It published its last edition on November 2, 1989.